sacylkowski/E-commerce/README.md

   To install required dependecies, use: npm install

   ## Usage
-  To run the app,  Run node server.js to start the application.
-Use a programe like Insomnia or Postman to test your routes using http://localhost:3001/api/___.
+  To run the app, you need to log into mysql, and source db/schema.sql.
+Then quit to return back to your command line.
+Run npm run seed to seed the examples, and then npm start to start the application.
+Use a program like Insomnia or Postman to test your routes using http://localhost:3001/api/___.

   <img src="Example-picture.png" alt="image of program running" width="1206" />